Gail Hershatter

 Gail Hershatter is an American historian of Modern China who holds the Distinguished Professor of History chair at the University of California, Santa Cruz.
 She previously taught in the history department at Williams College.

 She graduated from Hampshire College with a B.A., from Stanford University with a M.A., and from Stanford University with a Ph.D.

 She was elected vice-president of the Association for Asian Studies in 2010 and subsequently elected president the following year.

 She was an assistant director for the documentary The Gate of Heavenly Peace.

+Research and views

 Her research interests include modern Chinese women's history and labor studies.
 Her 2011 monograph, The Gender of Memory, uses the lens of rural women in Shaanxi Province, China, to examine revolutionary China in the 1950s and 1960s.

+Discussing the academic focus on major campaigns of the People's Republic of China, Hershatter writes that an academic focus on "campaign time" fails to capture the reality of people's lived experiences in the history of China.